Working With a Kansas Mesothelioma Lawyer

 For generations, Kansas has been America’s largest commercial producer of winter wheat — responsible for roughly 10.8 million tons of it each year.

-Unfortunately, for many former flour mill workers, their work unknowingly came with the risk of asbestos exposure.
+Unfortunately, many flour mill workers unknowingly were put at risk of asbestos exposure.

 Many health agencies, including the U.S. Environmental Protection Agency (EPA) and the U.S. Centers for Disease Control and Prevention (CDC) have recognized the severe health risks associated with asbestos exposure.